GeoCat/geocat-themes/example/src/sphinx/guide/index.rst

 Naming terms and standards
 --------------------------

-Avoid repeatedly terms such as metadata or WFS, a :command:`glossary` can be used if needed:
+Avoid repeatedly defining terms such as metadata or WFS, a :command:`glossary` can be used if needed:

-  :guilabel:`GeoServer` is a popular web service implementing the :term:`WFS` standard.
+  :command:`GeoServer` is a popular web service implementing the :term:`WFS` standard used to publish features using GML and :term:`json <GeoJSON>`.

   The OGC :term:`Web Feature Service <WFS>` standard is an example of a open web service making use of `GetCapabilities` to describe published data products and operations.

 .. code-block:: rst

-  :guilabel:`GeoServer` is a popular web service implementing the :term:`WFS` standard used to publish features using :term:`GML` and :term:`GeoJSON`.
+  :command:`GeoServer` is a popular web service implementing the :term:`WFS` standard used to publish features using :term:`GML` and :term:`json <GeoJSON>`.

   The OGC :term:`Web Feature Service` standard is an example of a open web service making use of `GetCapabilities` operation to describe published data products and operations to web and desktop clients.